getkirby/.github/README.md

-# Kirby CMS
+# Organisation README

-Kirby is a file-based CMS that adapts to your projects.
+This repo is a nice little easter egg in Github.